Harbert Road Preserves

 The Woods Preserve is made up of two parcels.
 The original 6.5-acre parcel was donated to Chikaming Open Lands in 2011 by the Foster, Douglass, and Gazzolo families.
 In 2014, the Easy Lane and Timber Lane neighborhood groups donated the funds necessary to purchase an additional 3+ acres to expand this property, with additional funding from The Pokagon Fund.
 The 5-acre Harbert Woods Preserve was originally acquired and protected by Southwest Michigan Land Conservancy in 1996, and then transferred to Chikaming Open Lands in 2018.
 The 1.35-acre Critter Haven Preserve includes one parcel donated in 2012 by Carl and Shirley Anderson, while another parcel was purchased in 2013 with assistance from the neighborhood and The Pokagon Fund.

-The Harbert Road Preserves are situated along Harbert Road and in the associated neighborhoods east of Red Arrow Highway.
+The Harbert Road Preserves are situated along Harbert Road and in the associated neighborhoods west of Red Arrow Highway.
 There is no designated parking and no trails at these Preserves.
 Due to the sensitive nature of the properties, we ask that you contact us if you wish to visit and tour the Preserves.

 The Woods Preserve and Critter Haven Preserve were acquired in part with funding from The Pokagon Fund.